How to Answer Security Questions the Right Way

 When you sign up for a new service, you're often prompted to choose a few questions and provide confidential answers.
 This process creates a verification layer for self-service password recovery.
 If you ever get locked out of your account, the system will ask you one of these questions.
 By providing the correct answer, you verify your identity and get the green light to reset your password and get back to work.
 It’s a straightforward system designed to get you back into your account without having to contact customer support, saving everyone time and hassle.

-The Problem with Most Security Questions
+Why Most Security Questions Don't Work

 Here’s where things get tricky.
 Many common security questions have become surprisingly unsafe.
 The issue is that the answers to questions like "What was your mother's maiden name?" or "What city were you born in?" can often be found online through a quick search of public records or your social media profiles.
 This makes them vulnerable, offering weak protection against anyone who wants to gain unauthorized access.
 Because their answers can be guessed or stolen just like a password, security questions should only be treated as a last resort for account recovery, not your main line of defense.